Fitting ARMA Time Series Models without Identification: A Proximal Approach: NUMERICAL STUDIES

 For some $\lambda_0$, the RMSE of HS-ARMA is smaller than that of the correctly identified ARMA model.
 Furthermore, all HS-ARMA predictions for different $\lambda_0$ values have significantly lower RMSE compared to the incorrectly identified model.

-\subsection{Comparison with other methods}
+\subsection{Comparison with Other Methods}

-We also compare our method with the one proposed in \cite{wilms2017sparse} (the ``bigtime'' R package) which also considers the hierarchical lag penalty, namely H-Lag penalty, and the lasso $\ell_1$ penalty.
-While the underlying optimization problem and the algorithm to solve it is fundamentally different than those proposed in this work, we believe the method in \cite{wilms2017sparse} specifically with the H-Lag penalty is the best benchmark for the proposed method.
+We also compare our method with the one proposed by \cite{wilms2017sparse} (the ``bigtime'' R package) which also considers the hierarchical lag penalty, namely H-Lag penalty, and the lasso $\ell_1$ penalty.
+While the underlying optimization problem and the algorithm to solve it are fundamentally different than those proposed in this work, we believe the method in \cite{wilms2017sparse} specifically with the H-Lag penalty is the best benchmark for the proposed method.
 The parameter estimation method in \cite{wilms2017sparse} has two different phases.
-In the first phase, their method estimate a pure AR model, since every invertible ARMA process can be represented by an AR($\infty$) model.
+In the first phase, their method estimates a pure AR model, since every invertible ARMA process can be represented by an AR($\infty$) model.
 The estimated AR model is used to approximate the unobserved error terms which are used as the covariates of the MA component.
-In the second phase, a least-square objective regularized with a sparsity-inducing penalty are used to estimate parameters of the final model.
+In the second phase, a least-square objective regularized with a sparsity-inducing penalty is used to estimate the parameters of the final model.

 We consider 9 different combinations of ARMA($p,q$) models with $p,q\in\{2,5,8\}$.
 For each combination, we construct four scenarios where the maximum absolute value of the roots of AR and MA components are chosen to be either 0.5 (invertible/stationary process) or 0.99 (close to none invertible/stationary process).
 In each scenario, we randomly generate an ARMA model and simulate 20 time series of length 200.
 Following the setting in \cite{wilms2017sparse}, the maximum potential lag $\bar{p}=\bar{q} =\lfloor0.75\sqrt{(T)}\rfloor = 10$, and AR and MA penalty coefficients $\lambda_p$ and $\lambda_q$ belong to 10 logarithmically spaced points between 1 and 100.
 The best combination of $\lambda_p$ and $\lambda_q$ parameters are determined by Bayesian Information Criterion (BIC).
 For each combination of $(p,q)$, the RMSEs are averaged over the final selected models.
 The results are presented in Figure~\ref{fig:compare}.
 In most cases, H-Lag penalty has lower RMSEs compared to the $\ell_1$ penalty; however, the proposed HS-ARMA method has the lowest RMSEs in all 9 cases.